framer/motion/api/framer-motion.api.md

 // Warning: (ae-internal-missing-underscore) The name "animateVisualElement" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function animateVisualElement(visualElement: VisualElement, definition: AnimationDefinition, options?: AnimationOptions): Promise<void>;
+export function animateVisualElement(visualElement: VisualElement, definition: AnimationDefinition, options?: AnimationOptions_2): Promise<void>;

 // @public (undocumented)
 export interface AnimationControls {